*Note: Please scroll to the bottom of this page for a list of experienced general managers.

 - Who do you think would be right for it for publicity, advertising and marketing?

-- Which of the people and firms you recommend have you worked with before – and why do you recommend them for this project?
+- Which of the people and firms you recommend have you worked with before and why do you recommend them?

-- Where do you think it ought to be presented?
-Why?
+- Where do you think it ought to be presented and why?

 - Is there a realistic chance of recoupment here?
-What is its target market and what would have to happen for the show to succeed?
+What would have to happen for the show to succeed?

-- What sort of lead time do you think we need?
-When would be a good time to open?
+- What sort of lead time do you think we need and when would be a good time to open?

-- What other projects are you working on now?
-Will you have enough time to commit to this one?
+- What other projects are you working on now and will you have enough time to commit to this one?